Skip to content

 \[ BG[t] = Insulin[t] + Carb[t] + RetrospectiveCorrection[t] + Momentum[t] \]

-Note that the Momemtum term does not just add to the other effects as implied in the simple formular above; it is blended with the other terms as described in more detail in the Momemtum section below).
+Note that the Momemtum term does not just add to the other effects as implied in the simple formula above; it is blended with the other terms as described in more detail in the Momemtum section below).

 Overview